Chris-Jennings-Magnolia/react-demos/README.md

 Ensure that the base url to access the content on the Magnolia server is correct: In file `/react-tours-headless/public/index.html`, check that the `window.MAGNOLIA_BASE_URL` has the correct value for your server.
 (Probably it does, default is `magnoliaAuthor`.
 And that, with the proxy, should go to `http://localhost:8080/magnoliaAuthor`)

+The error `TypeError: Cannot read property 'link' of undefined` can be seen when the React app is requesting an image via a rendition that is not referenced in the REST response.

+For example an error referring to the line below may be due to the 320x240 rendition not being configured in the asset definition resolver of the endpoint.
+See [Resolving Asset References in Magnolia docs](https://documentation.magnolia-cms.com/display/DOCS/Resolving+references+with+the+delivery+endpoint#Resolvingreferenceswiththedeliveryendpoint-anc-resolving-asset-referencesResolvingassetreferences).

+`backgroundImage: 'url(' + window.MAGNOLIA_BASE_URL_IMAGE + this.props.tour.image.renditions['320x240'].link + ')'`

 # Notes
 The `react-tours-headless` and the 'Page demo' run the same React build.